nucleome/docs/source/animation.rst

 Overview
 ========

-This tutorial demonstrates several basic and useful features in Nucleome Browser.
+This tutorial demonstrates several unique and useful features in Nucleome Browser.
 Note that there are a lot of GIF files on this page.
-We recommend you to view these examples using computers rather than cell phones.
+We recommend you view these examples using computers rather than cell phones.
+You can also view some vidoe tutorial on `Youtube <https://www.youtube.com/playlist?list=PLyp0mWOpk-buPrfuh18_Bqu1wx04VbbxD>`_.

 Panel organization
 ===================